chronoxor/FastBinaryEncoding/documents/FBE.md

 ## timestamp

-Represents the timestamp as 64-bit count of nanoseconds from the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
+Represents a timestamp as 64-bit count of nanoseconds from the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
 Timestamp range is enough to store any timestamp value from 1970 to 2554 year in nanoseconds (2^64 nanoseconds is ~584.554531 years).

-*Implementation timestamp type depends on equivalent type in each programming language (e.g. uint64_t in C++, DateTime struct in C#, Instant class in Java).*
+*Implementation of the timestamp type depends on equivalent type in each programming language (e.g. uint64_t in C++, DateTime struct in C#, Instant class in Java).*

 ![timestamp](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/timestamp.png)